gabr1e11/so-simple-theme/en/_posts/2017-04-13-improbability-engine.md

 # Enter 2015

 Time travel!
 Again!
-This is one of the more exciting posts ever!
+This is one of the most exciting posts ever!

 > If you say so...

 It was 2015, and I was trying to figure out what to do with my professional life.
-After 12 of years of working with C, C++, Linux, embedded environments and stuff like that, I was starting to get a bit bored of the same drill.
+After 12 years of working with C, C++, Linux, embedded environments and stuff like that, I was starting to get a bit bored of the same drill.
 Security systems were starting to catch my attention.
 However I was always missing something.
 I'm a very visual person and security systems are all about system programming where UI or user interaction is sparse.
 Also I was missing the feeling of knowing that somebody